 Prison Realty is exploring various alternative means by which to most effectively finance the capital needs of New Prison Realty after the Merger, which needs include the making of the Earnings and Profits Distribution.
-In an effort to satisfy such needs, New Prison Realty expects to obtain a commitment from NationsBank, N.A. ("NationsBank") and Canadian Imperial Bank of Commerce ("CIBC") for a \$750.0 million credit facility upon completion of the Merger.
-Each of the Service Companies expects to obtain a commitment from NationsBank for a \$20.0 million credit facility upon completion of the Merger.
-Operating Company has engaged NationsBanc Montgomery Securities LLC ("NationsBanc Montgomery") to assist it in the procurement of a \$60.0 million credit facility for Operating Company upon completion of the Merger, of which NationsBank is expected to commit for \$20.0 million.
-It is expected that the commitment letters will be subject to customary conditions, including the absence of material adverse changes with respect to the companies, as well as the condition that each aspect of the financing plan described herein be consummated.
+In an effort to satisfy such needs, Prison Realty has obtained an indication from NationsBanc Montgomery that a financing plan consisting of a \$750.0 million credit facility for New Prison Realty, a \$75.0 million credit facility for Operating Company and a \$20.0 million credit facility for each of the Service Companies will be financeable upon completion of the Merger, although no commitment or definitive agreement regarding the financing plan has been obtained.

-To further assist in the satisfaction of its capital needs, it is expected that, upon completion of the Merger, New Prison Realty will file the New Prison Realty Registration Statement on Form S-3 with the Commission to register an aggregate of \$1.0 billion in value of the New Prison Realty Common Stock, preferred stock, common stock rights or warrants and debt securities for offer and sale following the Merger.
+To further assist in the satisfaction of its capital needs, it is expected that, upon completion of the Merger, New Prison Realty will file the New Prison Realty Registration Statement on Form S-3 with the Commission to register up to \$1.0 billion in value of the New Prison Realty Common Stock, preferred stock, common stock rights or warrants and debt securities for offer and sale following the Merger.
+The amount registered under the New Prison Realty Registration Statement on Form S-3 will include the value of any securities offered for sale under the Prison Realty Registration form S-3 that are not issued and sold prior to completion of the Merger.